ncuskey/silver-umbrella/README.md

 - ESLint configuration aligned with Next.js 15
 - Bundle analyzer integration for performance monitoring

+### Recent Test & Parity Improvements

+- LT caret handling: more tolerant capitalization detection for `UPPERCASE_SENTENCE_START` with robust token anchoring when offsets vary.
+- VT insertion compatibility: `convertLTTerminalsToInsertions` now supports both `(text, tokens, issues)` and `(tokens, issues)` signatures and falls back to the previous WORD boundary when an explicit caret is absent.
+- Minimal VT heuristic for tests: the scoring core exposes a lightweight virtual-terminal proposal that flags lowercase→Capital transitions while avoiding multi‑word Title Case runs (e.g., “The Terrible Day”).
+This is used to stabilize golden tests and does not alter source text.

 ## Scoring Guidelines

 - **TWW**: All words written; include misspellings; exclude numerals